BenKato151/Sqlite-Gurpslight-Scripts/README.md

 # Sqlite-Gurpslight-Scripts
-I wrote some scripts to manage a SQLite database in C#
+I wrote some scripts to manage a SQLite database in C# and in Unity

 TODO:
-      using Linq;
+      Adding UI & patch some mistakes